 We’re way past halfway on our Cornwall itinerary of 7 days…so where next?
 Everyone is always raving about Newquay, in the north-eastern corner of Cornwall, so there must be something to it, right?
-Well, for starters, it’s a surfer’s dream, with the big waves on the Fistral Beach and the Watergate Bay Beach.
+Well, for starters, it’s a surfer’s dream, with the big waves on the Fistral Beach and the Watergate Bay Beach, so go and catch them if you can.
 Rummage through the subterranean tunnel of the Blue Reef Aquarium and imagine you’re swimming with the rays and sharks, but not being torn apart by them.
 ‘Ah, how the tables have turned,’ you’ll mutter to your meal, as you tuck into the seafood at the fine-dining hub, the Scarlet Restaurant.
 If you fancy staying in Newquay, our amazing Plum homes like The Colour Reef are hard to beat.

-Move east to the Carnewas at Bedruthan Steps, which comprises an array of stacks and steps and rock formation things in the water.
+Move east to the Carnewas at Bedruthan Steps, which comprises an array of stacks and steps and rock formations in the water.
+Get your hiking boots on and take this essential trip.
+And whatever you do, don't forget your camera.
 Dine at yet another classy joint in the form of the Samphire Restaurant or the Beach View Restaurant.
 Your bellies are by now getting quite full from all the fine dining…and don’t forget the Cornish

 Day 7: The choice is yours

 White signpost at Land’s End, Cornwall, England, UK